andryon/andryon-astro-sanju-portfolio-main/README.md

 CLARITY_TRACKING_ID=your_clarity_tracking_id
 ```

-if you don't want to use analytics, you can remove the analytics code from the [src/components/seo/base-head.astro](https://github.com/Spikeysanju/sanju.sh/blob/main/src/components/seo/base-head.astro) file and remove the umami and clarity scripts.
+if you don't want to use analytics, you can remove the analytics code from the [src/components/seo/base-head.astro](https://github.com/Spikeysanju/andryon/blob/main/src/components/seo/base-head.astro) file and remove the umami and clarity scripts.

 ## 🤝 contributing
 if you have ideas or suggestions, feel free to open an issue or submit a pull request. i'm open to collaborations and contributions.

 ## 📬 contact
-you can reach me at work@sanju.sh or on twitter. don't hesitate to get in touch!
+you can reach me at work@andryon or on twitter. don't hesitate to get in touch!

 ## 📜 license
 this project is open source under the Apache License 2.0. you're welcome to use the code for your own projects. if you do, a shoutout would be appreciated but it's not required.